-Public Workshop #2 Smart Growth Goals & Projects: September 13, 2024.
-The second major public engagement meeting was organized to gain insight into the proposed vision for Bolton, obtain comments on maps regarding issues or needs in locations, hone-in on assets or challenges facing the Town, and assess alternative priorities and ways to address them.
+Public Workshop #2 Goals & Projects: September 13, 2024.
+Several Smart Growth-related issues were discussed at this meeting.
+This second major public engagement meeting was also organized to gain insight into the proposed vision for Bolton, obtain comments on maps regarding issues or needs in locations, hone-in on assets or challenges facing the Town, and assess alternative priorities and ways to address them.